Gregorsharpe/rootbear/README.md

 Rootbear is primarily written in Typescript, and packaged inside a Docker container.
 You can either clone the repo and build the docker image directly, or grab the latest version from DockerHub at gsharpe/rootbear:latest

-When running the bot an environment variable "botToken"  must be set to your Discord Bot token.
+The compose file will create a volume containing the "config" directory, the bot-config.json file within needs to be updated to contain the Discord Bot Token associated with your bot before running.

 ## What is left to do?